thomlinton/django-trackable/README.rst

 ``Django-trackable`` attempts to be a reusable Django application that provides infrastructure to easily implement the functionality required to capture arbitrary tracking data out-of-band.
-This documentation assumes as basic familiarity with `Django`_ and the `Celery`_ package.
+This documentation assumes a basic familiarity with `Django`_ and the `Celery`_ package.
 For usage and installation instructions, please review the documentation.